C-FWES/CCC-Solutions/README.md

 # CCC-Practice-Solutions
-Some solutions to senior and junior practice problems for the Canadian Computing Challenge in Java.
+Some solutions to senior and junior past contest problems for the Canadian Computing Challenge in Java.